TheLocust3/budgeting/README.md

 ## todo

 ### polish
- - Return real errors from graphql
-   - createLinkToken: as much of an error as we can return
-   - exchangePublicToken: as much of an error as we can return
  - No deleting of buckets, only hiding/unhiding buckets
  - On account delete, sources should also be deleted
    - This might involve a schema update unfortunately